shua5115/love/new_module.md

 12. To fix that, we can modify `src/modules/love/boot.lua` to require the module for us when love boots up.

-    In the file, a table called "c" (likely for "config") is defined.
+    In the file, a table called "c" is defined.
 Within that table is a sub-table called "module".
     This table is a mapping from module name to boolean determining which modules are loaded at boot time.
     Add an entry:
 ```lua